CriGoT/idea-badge-tutorial/README.md

 You can save this file as `index.php`, and are ready to proceed with the next step of the project.

-##Exchange the authorization code for an access token
+##🤝 Exchange the authorization code for an access token

 Once the user has finished authenticating with Auth0, they will then be redirected back to your badge site, at the `redirect_uri` you provided in your original redirect to Auth0.